hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 Between the deadlines live the epics.
 Behind the grand word "EPIC" usually stands a feature - or multiple.
 A considerable amount of planned work, needed for a delieverable, or clustered around a topic.
 They are "a thing".
+They are epic.
+Epics.

 ## The flaw with Epics